 Slowly, she rubbed her eyes.
-"It's because of my cousin," she whispered.
+"My cousin," she whispered.
 "He's… he's dead."
 At those words she started to cry.

 Tristan shifted uncomfortably.
 This was not a situation he had ever found himself in.
 His fellow knights had talked to him about emotional females, but he had never had to deal with any.